Now the bigger question is why is vit.B12 deficiency so highly prevalent in thyroid patients.

 Like vegetarians, vegans and elderly are all at higher risk for vit B12 deficiency, and if they have thyroid dysfunction, it increases the chances more.

-According to this study,the prevalence of B12 deficiency in autoimmune thyroid patients was 28%,so it is not a rare phenomenon but very common.
+According to this study,the prevalence of Vitamin B12 deficiency in autoimmune thyroid patients was 28%,so it is not a rare phenomenon but very common one.

-In another study, the prevalence of low B12 was 55% in patients with autoimmune thyroid disease.
+In another study, the prevalence of low vitamin B12 was 55% in patients with autoimmune thyroid disease.

-So to make sure the B12 deficiency does not get undetected –as a functional medicine physician I suggest looking at different markers like MMA, homocysteine levels also in conjunction, in addition to B12 deficiency blood tests.
+So to make sure the vitamin B12 deficiency in thyroid patients does not get undetected –as a functional medicine physician I suggest looking at different markers like MMA, homocysteine levels also in conjunction, in addition to B12 deficiency blood tests.

 The most common symptoms of B12 deficiency are—